Barcelona Architecture Walking Tour With Casa Batlló Upgrade

 Home to stunning architecture and upscale shops and restaurants

-Where you’ll enter to learn about and sample Barcelona chocolate
+Where you’ll enter the ground-level shop to learn about and sample Barcelona chocolate

 Plan your trip